nathanialf/playdatebobble/README.md

 - You play the game by aiming an arm to shoot and destroy all bobbles.
 Aiming is done with the crank on the console.
 - Completing the level gives you a score based on the number of shots fired.
 The lowest score is saved and displayed in level select.
 - Options to restart the level, go back to level select and go to settings are found when pressing the "Menu" button on the device or simulator.
-- You can delete your scores and view the tutorial again from the settings menu option
+- You can delete your scores, view the tutorial again, and invert colors from the settings menu option

 New levels should definitely be made, but manually setting up the file is cumbersome.
 Building a level editor is a stretch goal.